c9/vfs/README.markdown

 # VFS - Virtual File System

 This module is a vfs implementation for node.js.
-Originally it was created for our internal needs at Cloud9IDE, but grew to be generally useful.
+Originally it was created for our internal needs at Cloud9IDE.
+Eventually it grew to be generally useful so we're releasing it here as a general purpose vfs system.

 The basic use case for this system is to expose a common http friendly, streaming, filesystem interface.
 It's doesn't assume http and can be used in other contexts,